 1. Lack of PR budget

-One of the most common PR problems faced by startups is a lack of PR budget.
-PR can be expensive, and when you’re just starting out, it’s often one of the first things to be cut from the budget.
+One of the most frequent PR issues faced by startups is a lack of budget for PR.
+While it can be expensive, when just starting out, PR often gets cut from your budget.

 2. Not understanding the PR process